 Begin by finding or making a worry box.
 Any box will do.
 This is a great exercise for children, but youngsters may find it even more appealing if they can decorate the box as they like and keep it in a special place.

 At the end of the day, take a few minutes to write down two or three of your concerns on slips of paper and place them inside the box.
 Or if the box is handy, you can write down worries as each crops up and drop your worries into the box throughout the day.

 The worry box allows you to mentally let go of your worries.
 Once your worries are deposited in the box, try to turn your attention to other matters.

 What you do with your slips of paper is up to you.
 Some people choose to throw out the notes without reading them again, while others benefit from looking through them periodically before tossing them away.
 In that case, you may be surprised to find that most of your worrying was fruitless; the scenarios you imagined never came to pass.

-Given the rapid pace technology has enabled us to achieve on the job, it is not surprising that roughly 75% of Americans cite work as a significant source of stress in their lives, according to a 2007 national poll by the American Psychological Association.
+Given the rapid pace technology has enabled us to achieve on the job, it is not surprising that so many of us cite work as a significant source of stress.

 Try these tips to take the edge off the stress you feel during your workday:

 If you are feeling stressed or are in pain, these visualization exercises may help.
 They are especially effective once you have elicited the relaxation response, because your brain is calmer and more focused, and you tend to be more open to suggestion and new information.